Kingston Fossil Plant coal fly ash slurry spill: Background

-The plant's ash pond disposal area is located immediately north of the plant along the Emory River shore, and was subdivided into three separate sections, the main ash pond, stilling pond, and dewatering pond, each for the different steps of the disposal process.
+The plant's ash pond disposal area is located immediately north of the plant along the Emory River shore and was subdivided into three separate sections—the main ash pond, stilling pond, and dewatering pond—for the different steps of the disposal process.
 The entire ash pond was impounded by a dike that rose 60 ft above the winter level and 741 ft above sea level.
 Fly ash is the fine particulate matter produced by the combustion of coal, which is collected rather than allowing it to escape into the atmosphere.
-Once this is complete in the wet disposal method, it is mixed with water and pumped into a retaining pond, known as the main ash pond at the Kingston Plant, where the ash gradually settled to the bottom.
+Once ash collection is complete in the wet disposal method, it is mixed with water and pumped into a retaining pond, known as the main ash pond at the Kingston Plant, where the ash gradually settled to the bottom.
 Once the particulate matter settled out, the water was pumped to the stilling pond, where the remaining solids settled, and the ash was dredged and moved to drying cells in the 84 acre unlined above-ground dewatering pond, also known as the solid waste containment pond, where the spill took place.
 At the time of the spill, the dredge cells contained a watery slurry of fly ash generated by the burning of finely ground coal at the power plant.

 TVA had reportedly known about the dangers of using wet storage ponds for coal ash since a 1969 spill in Virginia in which coal ash seeped into the Clinch River and killed large numbers of fish.
 TVA officials were also confirmed to have been aware of the toxicity of coal ash as early as 1981.
 In the 1980s, TVA engineers raised concerns about the stability of ash ponds.
 The utility repeatedly found leaks in levees and seepage in the soil at many of their ash ponds, including the ones at Kingston.
 However, TVA continued to make small repairs instead of switch to dry storage systems in an effort to reduce costs.
 At the time of the disaster, TVA was using wet storage at six of their 11 coal-fired power plants.

 Leaks at the Kingston ash ponds had reportedly been taking place since the early 1980s, and local residents said that the spill was not a unique occurrence.
 The 1960s-era pond had been observed leaking and being repaired nearly every year since 2001.
 The two worst leaks occurred in 2003 and 2006 in which TVA suspended all ash deposits in the ponds to allow the dredge cells to dry out and stabilize.
 An October 2008 inspection report had identified a small leak in the faulty wall, but the report was not yet complete at the time of the spill.